Will Butcher

-William Butcher (born January 6, 1995) is an American professional ice hockey defenseman who currently plays for the Cleveland Monsters in the American Hockey League (AHL).
+William Butcher (born January 6, 1995) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for the Cleveland Monsters in the American Hockey League (AHL).
 Butcher was selected in the fifth round, 123rd overall, by the Colorado Avalanche in the 2013 NHL entry draft.

 Early life

 Butcher was born on January 6, 1995, in Sun Prairie, Wisconsin to parents Joe and Julie.

 Playing career

 Butcher played college hockey at the University of Denver from 2013 to 2017.
 For his play in the 2016–17 season, Butcher won the Hobey Baker Award as the best player in men's college hockey.
 He was also named a NCHC First-Team All-Star, NCHC Player of the Year, and NCHC Offensive Defenseman of the Year for 2016–17.
 He helped Denver win the 2017 NCAA Championship.

 On August 27, 2017, as an NHL free agent, Butcher signed a two-year, entry-level maximum contract with the New Jersey Devils worth an annual base salary of $925,000.

 After participating in his first training camp with the Devils, Butcher made the Devils' opening night roster for the 2017–18 season.
 In the Devils' home opener, Butcher made his NHL debut against the Colorado Avalanche on October 7, 2017, a game in which he became the first Devils' player in franchise history to record three points in his debut, registering three assists on the power play in a 4–1 victory.

 On July 31, 2019, Butcher signed a three-year contract extension with the Devils.
 On February 18, 2020, Butcher suffered a season-ending injury during the game between the Devils and St. Louis Blues.
 He appeared in 56 games, recording four goals and 17 assists during the 2019–20 season.

 After completing his fourth season with the Devils, and with his role diminishing in each season, Butcher was traded by New Jersey along with a fifth-round draft pick in 2022 to the Buffalo Sabres on July 28, 2021 for future considerations, in a move to clear cap space for the Devils.
 In the 2021–22 season, Butcher saw his offensive impact decrease for the fifth consecutive season, collecting two goals and eight points in just 37 games with the Sabres.